anisur172/MySQL/README.md

 you will be found.= **# secure-file-priv="C:/ProgramData/MySQL/MySQL Server 8.0/Uploads"** So remove the path from there. **# secure-file-priv=" "** and Save then try to run the SQL code
  * Some person code will be run and some people face the same problem.
 There are 2 solution
    1. Restart the PC and try again to run the code
-   2. Try to open the Notepad ++ with the administrator then again try and restart Another way is to search the service in your Windows search box and find the MYSQL and restart it.
+   2. Try to open the Notepad ++ with the administrator then again try and restart

+Another way is to search the service in your Windows search box find the MYSQL and restart it.